What can dog park users do immediately to help reduce the chances that their dogs are involved in a dog-dog conflict?

 Changing Human Behaviour

 One of the biggest factors influencing dog-dog conflicts at dog parks is the behaviour of human park users, and the two most effective ways to change the behaviours of park users are Education and Accountability.
-Many Cities rely on Bylaw enforcement to address the unwanted behaviours of dog owners, and there is a place for this: holding people accountable through heavy fines can be effective, but this requires a lot of resources (money) to enforce the Bylaws.
+Many dog parks rely on Bylaw enforcement to address the unwanted behaviours of dog owners, and there is a place for this: holding people accountable through heavy fines can be effective, but it requires a lot of resources (money) to enforce the Bylaws.
 And as anyone who studies the science of behaviour knows, punishment and coercion are not the most effective methods to changing future behaviours.
 It’s essential that Cities put efforts into helping to educate dog owners and give them some tools to help them change their behaviours.

 Dog owners need to be educated in how to read dog body language — particularly canine stress signals — and how to use dog parks in ways that will mitigate the risks to all the dogs present.
 Here are three simple and effective ways to educate of dog park users:

-- posters at the park illustrating dog-body language to watch for (here are some good examples of dog park signs), Any municipality in Canada wanting the rights to use this artwork for dog parks (for no charge) can contact the Canadian Association of Professional Dog Trainers.
+- posters at the park illustrating dog-body language to watch for.
+Here are some good examples of dog park signs).
+Any municipality in Canada wanting the rights to use this artwork for dog parks (for no charge) can contact the Canadian Association of Professional Dog Trainers.